 History

-When it was originally conceptualized in 1997, the village was envisioned as a “book village” that would connect to the nearby Paju Book City as part of the Unification Land Development Project.
-As development began, the village attracted many artists who contributed ideas to expand the initial vision.
-Their contributions led to the project’s transformation into a broader “cultural art Village” which is now known as Heyri Art Valley.
+When originally conceptualized in 1997, the village was envisioned as a “book village” intended to be connected to the nearby Paju Book City as part of the Unification Land Development Project.
+However, as development commenced, the village attracted numerous artists who contributed ideas that expanded the initial vision.
+Their input and creativity led to the transformation of the project into a more comprehensive “cultural art village,” now known as Heyri Art Valley.

 Gallery